top of page

 Performance | Direction | Facilitation | Writing

-It is a terrain of protest, survival, and sacred remembering.
+It is a site of protest, survival, and sacred remembering.

-Born into a liminal racial identity in South Africa classified as “coloured” and raised within the remnants of colonial institutions with its lingering socio-psychological injuries — I have inherited both a burden and a boldness.
+Born into a liminal identity in South Afrika and shaped within colonial institutions, I carry both burden and boldness.

 I avoid being captured like a thief in the night.

-My creations ask questions, hold complexity, and refuse easy answers.
+My work asks questions, holds contradictions, and resists easy answers.

 This is the work I must do.